7 Best Things To Do In Antigua Guatemala

 Chicken Bus

-I personally didn’t use this method of transport and was advised against it from many people.
+I personally didn’t use this method of transport in Guatemala, and was advised against it from many people.
 But it is still an option for those who want to save the most money and have a classic Central American adventure.

 Chicken buses are old American school buses that have been painted in crazy colors and designs and now serve as public buses in Central America.